CITA/CTA200H/assignments/assignment_1.md

 ### Part 2: Git

-1. Initialize a git repository in your `CTA200_2024` folder.
+1. Initialize a git repository in your `CTA200_2025` folder.

 2. Add and commit the `README.md` file.

 3. Also add and commit the changed versions of the C and Python programs to your git repo.
 Also commit the `output_.txt` files and the `history.txt` file.

-4. Make a new repository on your Github account called `CTA200_2024`.
+4. Make a new repository on your Github account called `CTA200_2025`.
 Add the Github repository as a remote for your local repository.

 5. Push the changes from your local repository to the remote repository.

 ### How to submit

 Make sure that all of the files are visible in your Github repository.
-Send a link to your repository to Daven (d dot cocroft at mail dot utoronto dot ca) before the due date.
+Send a link to your repository to Alicia (alicia dot savelli at utoronto dot ca) before the due date.